khanrc/tf.gans-comparison/README.md

 ## Conclusion

 - BEGAN showed the best performance
-  - It is also implemented very carefully
+  - It is partly due to a very careful networks structure and parameter settings
   - I wonder whether it will works the best for other dataset
 - The results from WGAN and WGAN-GP were not as impressive as its beautiful theory
-- Personally, DRAGAN and EBGAN suggested highly interesting perspective
 - It is difficult to rank models except BEGAN due to the lack of quantitative measure.
-The visual quality of generated samples from each model seemed similar
+The visual quality of generated samples from each model seemed similar.
 - Conversely speaking, there have been a lot of GANs since DCGAN, but there is not a lot of significant improvement in visual quality (except for BEGAN) 🤔🤔